 The Border Guard also performs police duties and is responsible for customs control at border crossing points not manned by customs officials.
-At sea the Border Guard cooperates with the Finnish Transport Agency, the Finnish Transport Safety Agency, the Finnish Defence Forces and environmental authorities.
+At sea the Border Guard cooperates with the Finnish Transport Infrastructure Agency, the Finnish Transport and Communications Agency, the Finnish Defence Forces and environmental authorities.

 The Border Guard protects Finnish sovereignty in cooperation with the Finnish Defence Forces.
 Patrolling the land and maritime borders also safeguards territorial integrity.
 The Border Guard trains conscripts, maintains readiness to deal with crises and promotes defence capability in cooperation with other authorities.
 The Border Guard's operations deal with both Finland's internal and external security.